SeldonIO/alibi/CONTRIBUTING.md

 the docs will be built under `doc/_build/html`.
 Detail information about documentation can be found [here](doc/README.md).

 ## CI
-All PRs triger a TravisCI build to run linting, type checking, tests, and build docs.
+All PRs triger a CI job to run linting, type checking, tests, and build docs.